 Controlling the Pot in Holdem

-The thumb rule goes: play big pots with big hands, keep the pot small with marginal hands.
+The Rule of Thumb in poker goes: play big pots with big hands, keep the pot small with marginal hands.

 If you have a marginal hand, like a pair, but you think you're ahead based on how the betting has gone, this is a marginal situation.
 If you're right and you win a small pot with your pair, that's great.

 But if you're wrong and you lose a big pot with nothing but a pair, that's reckless.
 A pair isn't worth a big risk.

 On the other hand, if you have a full house, that's a big hand.
 You want to play a really big pot, preferably for your whole stack if you can.
 Once in a while you'll be up against a better hand and lose, but that loss will be covered by all the times you win against a smaller full, a flush or - why not - a recklessly played pair.

 So how do you control the pot size?
 If you want to keep the pot down, the primary trick is to skip a betting round.